First steps with Mioty with Miromico Edge gateway

 Miromico Mioty PCIe board

-The architecture is the following one: we have a strong system for telegram decoding from the radio flow.
+The architecture is the following one: we have a strong system (based on AM62x) for telegram decoding from the radio flow.
 It’s capable to process 3.5M telegram a day (eq 40/s), the signal is captured by a CC1260 after LNA ; transmission is made by the same system.
 The solution is half duplex even when using 2 different channels for RX and TX.
 This is a classical situation in LPWAN, network coverage redundancy fix this.

 CC1260 is a key component for the reception, it’s a sub GHz RF I/Q Front-End for SDR, meaning it transforms radio waves into I/Q a software solution can process to decode digital communication.
 It can be used from 10KHz bandwidth up to 2MHz bandwidth with lower sensitivity and have 30Hz frequency step.